citp/privacy-policy-historical/g/go/go4/go4schools.com.md

 In order to provide our full range of services, we may collect the following types of information:

   * Your communication preferences, to help us provide tailored and relevant communications.
-  * Cookies – When you visit GO 4 Schools, we send one or more cookies – a small file containing a string of characters – to your computer or other device that uniquely identifies your browser.
+  * Cookies - When you visit GO 4 Schools, we send one or more cookies - a small file containing a string of characters - to your computer or other device that uniquely identifies your browser.
 We use cookies to improve the quality of our service, including for storing user preferences, and tracking user trends.
-  * Log information – When you access GO 4 Schools, our servers automatically record information that your browser sends whenever you visit a website.
-These server logs may include information such as your web request, Internet Protocol address, browser type, browser language, the date and time of your request and one or more cookies that may uniquely identify your browser.
+  * Log information - When you access GO 4 Schools, our servers automatically record information that your browser sends whenever you visit a website.
+These server logs may include information such as your web requests, pages you visit, Internet Protocol address, browser type, browser language, the date and time of your request and one or more cookies that may uniquely identify your browser.
-  * User communications – When you send email or other communications related to GO 4 Schools, we may retain those communications in order to process your enquiries, respond to your requests and improve our services.
+  * User communications - When you send email or other communications related to GO 4 Schools, we may retain those communications in order to process your enquiries, respond to your requests and improve our services.
-  * Links – GO 4 Schools may present hyperlinks in a format that enables us to keep track of whether these links have been followed.
+  * Links - GO 4 Schools may present hyperlinks in a format that enables us to keep track of whether these links have been followed.
 We use this information to improve the quality of our product.